 1. Can malt vinegar clean glass and mirrors?

 Yes, but it’s best diluted and may leave behind a stronger smell than white vinegar.
+Using a diluted solution can help achieve a streak free shine on glass and mirrors.

 2. Is distilled malt vinegar the same as white vinegar?